miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 ## Mining

 The process by which transactions are verified and added to a blockchain.
 This process of solving cryptographic problems using computing hardware also triggers the release of cryptocurrencies.

+## Mnemonic

+A mnemonic phrase, mnemonic recovery phrase or mnemonic seed is a list of words used as a seed to generate the master private key and master chain code for an HD wallet.

 ## Multi-signature